Battle of Lochaber: Background

-Margaret ignored the transfer and claimed that she had inherited the title on Euphemia's death in 1424, whilst Buchan's death the same year gave his first cousin King James a "highly dubious claim" to the title.
-However, in 1424 James confirmed Margaret as Countess of Ross.
-In 1429 Margaret died and her son Alexander, Lord of the Isles claimed the title by inheritance from his mother.
+Mariota ignored the transfer and claimed that she had inherited the title on Euphemia's death in 1424, whilst Buchan's death the same year gave his first cousin King James a "highly dubious claim" to the title.
+However, in 1424 James confirmed Mariota as Countess of Ross.
+In 1437, King James was murdered.
+After the king’s death, Alexander was recognized as the Earl of Ross, possibly as a result of action by the Regents appointed for the young King James II (then age 6).
+The lands of Buchan, too, fell to Alexander at this time.
+In 1440, Alexander's mother Mariota died and her son Alexander, Lord of the Isles officially inherited the title.

-James called a Parliament at Inverness Castle in late August 1428, at which Alexander, Margaret and 'nearly all the notable men of the north' were arrested.
-One theory is that James wanted to replace Alexander with his uncle John Mór as Lord of the Isles, but he was forced to release Alexander either as a result of John's death in 1429 or as a precondition set by John before he would negotiate.
-Some sources say Alexander was imprisoned for a few weeks, others say for a year; three other chiefs were executed.
+In August of 1428, following King James' general council at Perth, he traveled to Inverness with a large royal entourage, calling for a "parliament" at Inverness Castle at which Alexander, Mariota and 'nearly all the notable men of the north' were promptly arrested as they arrived.
+One theory is that James wanted to replace Alexander with his uncle John Mór as Lord of the Isles, or to use that as a ruse to divide the Lordship, but he was forced to release Alexander either as a result of John's murder or as a precondition set by John before he would negotiate.
+Some sources say Alexander was imprisoned for a few weeks, others say a few months; still others say for a year.
+Three other chiefs were executed.
 In the end the earldom remained with Alexander Macdonald and Clan Donald.

 Campaign

-This leads to the suggestion that John's son Donald Balloch stirred up rebellion in 1429 to avenge his father's death.
-However Alexander will have wanted to make a show of force in Ross following his wife's death, and his imprisonment in Inverness gave him a particular reason to take revenge on that town.
-His great-nephew's Raid on Ross in 1491 provides a possible template – capture the garrison at Inverness, then head north to ravage the lands of royalist sympathisers in Ross.
+This leads to the suggestion that John Mor's son Donald Balloch wanted revenge for his father's murder by the king.
+Alexander, too, would have wanted revenge for the king's treachery and the killing of his kin at Inverness.
+His great-nephew's Raid on Ross in 1491 provides a possible template – capture the garrison at Inverness, then head north to ravage the lands of royalist sympathizers in Ross.

-Tradition has it that Alexander led an army of "upwards of 10,000 men".
-While this may well be an exaggeration by the chroniclers, the events at the Inverness Parliament appear to have forged an unusual coalition between clans such as the Camerons and the Chattan Confederation (Clan Mackintosh), who had been feuding for over a century.
-However, the islanders failed to secure help from England, which would have made the revolt much more serious for James.
+In the spring of 1429, Alexander led an army of "upwards of 10,000 men".
+The events at the Inverness "parliament" appear to have forged an unusual coalition between clans such as the Camerons and the Chattan Confederation (Clan Mackintosh), who had been feuding for over a century.
+But when the royal standard was unfurled at Lochaber, Clan Chattan and Clan Cameron (or part of it) defected to the royal side, causing Alexander's army to be put to flight.
+Alexander returned to the Isles.

-It seems that Alexander marched up the Great Glen to Inverness, where he burnt the city and besieged the castle, but failed to capture it.
-Without the logistics to support such a great army for long in the field, he seems to have started heading back for home in the west.
-The King gathered an army and set off in pursuit.